lgswa-25t2/milestone/latest/experiments/exp08.md

-# Experiment 7: TBD - about multi thread
+# Experiment 8: TBD - about BigQuery

 ## Results and recommendations